Feb 7, 2023

 Continued discrimination

-Caroline Criado Perez, Invisible Women: Exposing Data Bias in a World Designed for Men,
+Caroline Criado Perez, Invisible Women: Exposing Data Bias in a

 (London: Chatto & Windus, 2019)